heroku/cowboyku/guide/rest_handlers.md

 | valid_entity_length    | `true`                    |
 | variances              | `[]`                      |

-As you can see, Cowboy tries to move on with the request whenever possible by using well thought out default values.
+As you can see, Cowboyku tries to move on with the request whenever possible by using well thought out default values.

 In addition to these, there can be any number of user-defined